 Well, to be honest, it says a lot about how good and effective Richard Hadlee was.
-That he bore fair comparison as a fast bowler with first Dennis Lillee and Michael Holding in the late 1970s.
+He bore a fair comparison as a fast bowler with Dennis Lillee and Michael Holding in the late 1970s.
 And the early ’80s, with Imran Khan and Malcolm Marshall in the mid-to-late ’80s.
 Richard Hadlee was not as fast as either but that did not greatly matter.

-What did was that he had a much less impressive backup.
-He actually, in essence, was the New Zealand bowling attack through the great part of his career.
-Hadlee was evidently better than anyone else on the team and he was the one who was going to get you out.
+What happened was that he had a much less impressive backup.
+He was actually, in essence, the New Zealand bowling attack for the majority of his career.
+Richard Hadlee was evidently better than anyone else on the team and he was the one who was going to get you out.

-They had some reliable batsmen, and one batsman of near-genius in Martin Crowe, and were well led for a long time by Geoff Howarth, but broadly speaking it was Hadlee who delivered the victories.
+They had some reliable batsmen and one batsman of near-genius in Martin Crowe, and they were well led for a long time by Geoff Howarth, but broadly speaking, it was Hadlee who delivered the victories.

 When England was beaten for the first time in 48 years at Wellington in 1978, Hadlee cut them apart with figures of six for 26.
 When England was beaten in a series for the first time, in New Zealand in 1983–84, and then again in England in 1986 (series in which I was on the receiving end), he was the star bowler in the games his side won at Christchurch and Trent Bridge.

 I did this once against New Zealand in a Test at The Oval, and Hadlee clearly took exception to me strolling out after tea without headgear.
 He sent down a series of potent bouncers.
-Even one of which struck David Gower a glancing blow on the head.
+Even one of them struck David Gower with a glancing blow on the head.
 He’d made his point.
-Although he moved the ball more through seam than swing, he could indeed swing it.
+Although he moved the ball more through the seam than swung it, he could indeed swing it.

-David Gower says, in a match at Christchurch in 1983–84 he found me severely embarrassed, deciding on seeing the ball leaving his hand that this was one to leave only to realize when the ball was halfway down that it was now swinging in nicely.
+David Gower says that in a match at Christchurch in 1983–84, he found me severely embarrassed, deciding on seeing the ball leaving his hand that this was one to leave, only to realize when the ball was halfway down that it was now swinging in nicely.
 Bad decision.
 It was an lbw that a blind man could have given on the certainty of the appeal alone!
 He possessed a fine-flowing action.
 In his early cricketing career, before I really came across him, he came in on a very long run but his bowling was rather wild in those days and he took the decision to cut it down and concentrate on control.

 In his pomp, the run-up was shorter but he had such a wonderful rhythm and such a wonderfully whippy action that he continued to generate more than enough pace.
 I never faced Shaun Pollock, of course, but I imagine he and Hadlee were very similar bowlers: not out-and-out quick but capable of something lively enough when it was needed.